 What is call monitoring software?

 Call monitoring software lets you listen to, record, and analyze phone conversations.
 It serves two main purposes: call center quality assurance (evaluating agent performance, ensuring compliance) and marketing attribution (tracking which campaigns drive calls and analyzing customer intent).
+AI-first tools add a third option: resolving the call automatically and logging the transcript for review.

 How much does call monitoring software cost?

 Pricing varies widely.
 Entry-level options like Dialpad start at $15/user/month, while enterprise solutions like Talkdesk start at $85/user/month.
 Usage-based plans like CallRail start at $50/month for 5 numbers and 250 minutes.
+Ringly.io is priced on a Resolution Promise, so you only pay once it resolves at least 65% of your calls.

 Does call monitoring software include AI features?